unclebob/spacewar/README.md

   Dilithium factories require small amounts of antimatter to produce dilithium.
 Dilithium production is slow, so you will likely need many of these factories.

 ## Klingons
   Some of the crippled Klingons are still pretty strong.
 Be careful.
 Others are so weakened that they'll run from you and won't put up much of a fight.
 They can detect you at long range.
 So expect visits from the stronger Klingons.

   Klingons are slow because they never learned dilithium catalysis.
-Any dilithium they have on board was probably stolen and is strictly used for currency.
+Any dilithium they have on board was probably stolen and is strictly used for trading purposes.

-  Klingons can collect antimatter from O and B (blue-white) stars.
-You will often see them hovering around those stars to refuel.
+  Klingons can collect antimatter from all stars, though they collect faster from O and A stars, and only very slowly from K and M stars.
+You will often see them hovering around a star to refuel.
 Klingons are also more than willing to steal antimatter from a base.

   Klingons have the facilities on board to construct torpedos and kinetics.
 This takes lots